What Is A Property Market Cycle?

 Property developers should be up to date with current affairs as the market can be impacted by new announcements, including government policies, which can have a multitude of effects on the market.

-At the last Federal Election voters were well aware that negative gearing could potentially be abolished or scaled back, and all investors were waiting with baited breath to see the outcome.
+At the last Federal Election voters were well aware that negative gearing could potentially be abolished or scaled back, and all investors were holding their breath to see the outcome.
 This would have had a huge impact on the market, potentially leading to a fall in demand and consequently, property prices.

 Another policy that has been mooted by the Federal Government is a ban on borrowing to buy property within self-managed super funds, which could also lead to a fall in demand and a drop in property prices.

 Indeed there has already been a significant tightening in lending for investors, following new regulations imposed by the Australian Prudential Regulation Authority (APRA) in 2015.